BBC Children's and Education

 The logo for BBC Children's & Education.

 BBC Children's and Education is the BBC division responsible for media content for children in the UK.
-Since the launch of specially dedicated television channels in 2002, the services have been marketed under two brands.
-CBBC (short for Children's BBC or initialed for Children's British Broadcasting Corporation) is aimed at children aged between 6 and 12, and CBeebies offers content for younger viewers.

-Unlike CBeebies, the CBBC brand predates the launch of these channels all the way back to when it was just a children's block on the main channel BBC, when it was also the brand name used for all of the BBC's children's programmes.
-CBBC broadcasts from 7:00 am to 7:00 pm (previously 7:00 am to 9:00 pm from 16 April 2016 until 4 January 2022) and CBeebies broadcasts from 6:00 am to 7:00 pm, respectively timesharing with BBC Three for CBBC and BBC Four for CBeebies.
-The brands also have dedicated websites, social media channels, and over-the-top media services on BBC iPlayer.

 History

 1930–1952

 The BBC has produced and broadcast television programmes for children since the 1930s.
 The first children-specific strand on BBC was For the Children, first broadcast on what was then the single 'BBC Television Service' on Saturday 24 April 1937; it was only ten minutes long.
 It lasted for two years before being taken off air when the service closed due to the Second World War in September 1939.

 Following the war, For the Children recommenced on Sunday 7 July 1946, with a 20-minute slot every Sunday afternoon and the addition of programmes for preschool children under the banner For The Very Young, and over the years they became an established feature of the early afternoons on the BBC's main channel BBC1.